The KCC20Minter Contract

 - subtract the old amount to get the newly minted quantity

-If someone tries to mint more than the allowance permits, the minter state cannot satisfy the final equality and the transaction fails.
+If someone tries to mint more than the issuance allowance permits, the minter state cannot satisfy the final equality and the transaction fails.

 Mint Accounting Diagram